peligrolabs/mythic-transformation-white-paper/index.md

 ### Executive Summary
 {: .no_toc .fs-9 }

 In an age where clinical and conscious approaches to healing dominate the psychological landscape, a forgotten pathway calls from the shadows—the path of <b>subconscious mythic transformation</b>.
-This white paper explores the mechanism by which human beings may experience deep psychological healing and spiritual liberation through <i>transcendence of archetypal complexes</i>, not through analysis, but through embodied engagement with art, story, and symbolic play.
+This white paper explores the mechanism by which human beings may experience deep psychological healing and spiritual liberation through <i>transcendence of archetypal complexes</i>, not through analysis, but through <i>embodied engagement</i> with art, story, and symbolic play.

 Drawing on Jungian psychology, Eastern non-dual philosophy, and the living current of myth, we argue that profound shifts in the psyche can occur when an individual becomes emotionally and imaginally immersed in stories that <i>mirror the soul’s true journey</i>—particularly those aligned with the <b>universal myth of Light and Dark, Life and Death</b>.